pakitt/data-analysis-portfolio/README.md

 I am a data analyst with an engineering and B2B product marketing background.

-My past professional and educational experience shapes how I frame questions, interpret results, and communicate actionable insights to non-technical stakeholders.
+My past professional and educational experience in multinational companies shapes how I frame questions, interpret results, and communicate actionable insights to non-technical stakeholders.

-I focus on extracting practical value from real-world data using Python, Excel, and Power BI.
+I focus on extracting practical value from real-world data using Python, SQL, and Power BI.
 <br clear="right" />